anav5704/Rosy-Hearts/src/pages/cakes/blitz-cookies-n-cream-cake.md

 ---
 name: Blitz Cookies N' Cream Cake
 img: /cakes/image_2023-06-03_112311797.png
-description: 'Indulge your senses in a decadent symphony of flavors '
+description: 'Indulge your senses in a symphony of flavors '
 comment: 'A delicious pick-up for all occasions, sure to fill up your taste-buds!'
 tags: league
 price: